Post by Gautam Shah

-The DIRECT EXPRESSIONS highlight the building number, street name, postal distribution code, and name of the owner.
+The Direct Expressions highlight the building number, street name, postal distribution code, and name of the owner.
 They also show timings and conditions of visitations.
-Identifiers mark the status of the owner, as well as the nature and antiquity of the ownership.
-The occupier’s name, caste, educational qualifications, honours, nationality, titles, are marked over the door.
+Identifiers like, the status of the owner, the nature and antiquity of the ownership, occupiers’ name, caste, educational qualifications, honours, nationality, titles, are marked over the door.

 The identifying elements are in linguistic expressions like Quotes and couplets.
-These are often in ancient languages, or in forms which are incomprehensible to themselves or others.
-Names and indicators of Gods and saints not only reflect the religious affinity but also faith in specific groups.
+These are often in ancient languages, or in forms which are incomprehensible to themselves or others, but placed as traditions demand it.
+Names and indicators of Gods and saints not only reflect the religious affinity, but also the faith in specific groups.
 Display of forms, patterns, signs and symbols reveal the owner’s affiliation with secret communities.

 The declarative elements announce the nature of opening like, entry, exit, restricted access.
 These elements are placed on the outer face of an entrance to warn new visitors.
-And also the same are occasionally placed on the interior side to reinforce the message to a departing visitor (e.g. close the door gently or fully).
+And the same are occasionally placed on the interior side to reinforce the message to a departing visitor (e.g. close the door gently or fully, visit again).

-The INDIRECT EXPRESSIONS are little more abstract or implied.
+The Indirect Expressions are little more abstract or implied.
 These somehow suggest the ethnicity, social standing, religion or faith.
-It also shows the nature of building use like place of residence, worship, or commerce, etc. Often the abstracted forms are placed as continuation of traditions without being aware of the purpose or significance.
+These also show the nature of building use like place of residence, worship, or commerce, etc. Often the abstracted forms are placed as continuation of traditions without being aware of the purpose or significance.

 The street side openings are the chief locations where the declarative elements are placed.
 But these can also occur at entry points of sub spaces such as kitchen, prayer room, bed room, toilet, etc.